Dick Morris: 2012 election

 On November 7, 2012, the day after the election, Morris published an article in The Hill titled "Why I was wrong".
 Morris stated that he had "egg on his face" and that the "key reason for my bum prediction is that I believed, mistakenly, that the 2008 surge in black, Latino and young voter turnout would recede in 2012 to 'normal' levels.
 Didn't happen.
 These high levels of minority and young voter participation are here to stay.
 And, with them, a permanent reshaping of our nation's politics."
 In a subsequent interview on Fox News, Morris added: "I called it as I saw it from the polling and I did the best I could and I also worked very hard for Romney."
 He elaborated on the latter point by explaining that he thought it was his duty to help the Romney campaign by countering pessimism about Romney's chances.

-According to FEC disclosures, Morris' Super PAC For America disbursed approximately $1.7mm for "fundraising" to Newsmax, whom Morris is closely affiliated with.
-Emails from both Morris and Newsmax were paid for by Super PAC for America.
-Some media outlets speculate that Morris took advantage of Super PAC For America donations by paying Newsmax for fundraising which in turn paid Morris large sums of money to 'rent' his email list.